mmarsh/events/README.md

 as the angular mocking module for helping us test.
 All of these dependencies are found in bower.json

-Lastly, I used the karma test runner with jasmine as my testing framework.
+Lastly, I used the karma test runner with jasmine as my testing framework and PhantomJS (headless JS engine) as a runtime.
 Karma has great plugin support for things like jasmine, and it can also continuously watch for modified files and execute tests as you're working, shortening the feedback loop.
 To start karma in continuous run mode, you can drop the --single-run switch from the start command